waynewa/WWiTSeleniumBase/ReadMe.md

 # Additional updates to be added
 - Framework Usage
- * Create new project, add the WWitSeleniumFramework nuget package
+ * Create new project, add the WWitSeleniumFramework nuget package - (Lastest version can be found here: https://www.nuget.org/packages/WWSeleniumBase.Framework/1.0.5)
- * Setup runsettings file
+ * Setup runsettings file used in both API and GUI Tests
  ***************Example*******************
  <?xml version="1.0" encoding="utf-8" ?>
 <RunSettings>